DarkAssassin23/Function_Logger/README.md

 # debug mode, using the debug library
 make test-static DEBUG=yes
 ```
+> **Note**:
-> **Disclaimer:** For Windows users, this library has been built and
+> For Windows users, this library has been built and
-tested using the <a href="https://www.msys2.org" target="new">MSYS2</a>
+> tested using the <a href="https://www.msys2.org" target="new">MSYS2</a>
-suite of build tools, not Visual Studio.
+> suite of build tools, not Visual Studio.
 If you intend on using or
-building the library with Visual Studio, your mileage may vary as to
+> building the library with Visual Studio, your mileage may vary as to
-whether it will actually work or not.
+> whether it will actually work or not.

 ----------
 ## Linking